gazeldx/db_admin/README.md

 Then you can visit [http://localhost:4567/](http://localhost:4567/) now!

+Feel free to give me suggestion and report bugs.

-## TODO
+## TODOs
+0 Edit or delete each line.

-Add link to row columns which are integer to filter the related datas.(Like where) Show caution if database is remote.
+1 Add link to row columns which are integer to filter the related datas.(Like where)

+2 Show caution if database is remote.